windicss/docs/guide/installation.md

 # Installation

-Windi CSS provides first-class integrations for your favorite tools, select yours and get started.
+Windi CSS provides **first-class integrations** for your favorite tools, select yours and get started.

 ## Build Tools

-Build tools support are framework-agnostic, and they should works for any UI library you like.
+Build tools support are framework-agnostic, they should works for most framework without specific configurations.

 <Integrations class="mb-5" :items="[
   {